abergs/docs-playground/src/guide/js-client.md

 ```bash
 yarn add @passwordlessdev/passwordless-client
 ```
-For all cases, your frontend must import the library to call the methods in this document:
+In all cases, your frontend must import the library to call the methods in this document:
 ```js
 import { Client } from '@passwordlessdev/passwordless-client';
 ```